British Rail Class 88

 Testing of the first Class 88 was undertaken at the Velim Test Centre in the Czech Republic during 2016; these trials proved to be relatively smooth.
 During July 2016, 88001 made the type's first official public appearance.
-During January 2017, 88002 Prometheus was the first Class 88 to be delivered to the UK.
-All ten Class 88 locomotives were delivered by March 2017.
-During June 2017, the type entered regular service with DRS; examples have been typically used to haul freight trains, although they are also fitted for hauling passenger services as well.
+In January 2017, 88002 Prometheus was the first Class 88 to be delivered; all ten Class 88 locomotives arrived by March 2017.
+In June 2017, the type entered regular service with DRS; locomotives have been typically used to haul freight trains, although they are also fitted for hauling passenger services.